 At some point in your bug-out, you may need to cross a river, and obviously take your bug-out bag with you.
 Should you have enough zipper bags to keep all your essentials waterproof, you can use the extra bags to hold air, then put them in your backpack to help keep you afloat.

 #7.
 Hunkering Down

-Now, being confined in to your home either because of a blackout, a blizzard or because of some other event, these obviously aren’t bug out situation.
-However, this does not mean that your bug out bag cannot help save your and your family’s lives.
+Now, being confined in your home either because of a blackout, a blizzard, or because of some other event, these obviously aren’t bug out situation.
+However, this does not mean that your bug-out bag cannot help save your and your family’s lives.

 #9.
 Treating Injuries and Preventing Infection

 We know that “injuries” is a pretty vague thing to say, but then again, injuries are vague in nature.
 Whether a broken leg in the middle of the woods, a snake bite in the desert, or a fox bite out on the tundra, you need a way to take care of it, especially if there is no professional help around.

 A good bug-out bag will come with the first aid kit needed to treat most basic injuries and to stay alive until help manages to get there.
 Remember folks, staying warm, well-hydrated, well-fed, and relaxed can make a big difference in the case of certain injuries.